sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 against your Science save DC.
 On a successful saving throw, a target is rattled until the end of its next turn.
 On a failure, the target becomes slowed for 1 minute.
 At the end of each of its turns, a slowed target repeats the saving throw to end the effect on it.

 Alternatively, as an action you can cause the grenade to implode, increasing the flow of time for a single creature in your line of effect within 30 feet.
-For 1 minute, the targetís Speed is doubled, it gains a +2 bonus to AC, it has advantage on Dexterity saving throws, and it gains one additional action on each of its turns.
+For 1 minute, the target√≠s Speed is doubled, it gains a +2 bonus to AC, it has advantage on Dexterity saving throws, and it gains one additional action on each of its turns.
 This action can be used to make a single weapon attack, or to take the Dash, Disengage, Hide, or Use an Object action.
 Such an effect is taxing, however.
-At the end of the duration, the target canít use movement or take actions until after its next turn.
+At the end of the duration, the target can√≠t use movement or take actions until after its next turn.

 ###### Cloaking Device

 *Prerequisite: 4th level*

 Once between long rests, you can deploy an experimental device to hide a creature from view.
 As an action, you cloak one creature you touch with a fragile device, turning it invisible.
-Anything the target is carrying or wearing is invisible as long as it remains in the targetís possession.
+Anything the target is carrying or wearing is invisible as long as it remains in the target√≠s possession.
 The device functions for 30 minutes, but malfunctions if the target attacks or uses a psionic power, ending the invisibility early.

 ###### Custom Blaster